 At the last minute I decided to travel to Paris to see the exhibition Icons of Modern Art: The Shchukin Collection at the Fondation Louis Vuitton.
 Even though I had booked a timed ticket in advance I had to queue for more than half an hour outside in the rain before I could enter the exhibition.
-It was well worth the wait and the trip to Paris, though.
+It was well worth the wait and the trip to Paris.

 The exhibition consists of some 130 pieces from the collection of the Russian textile magnate Sergei Shchukin (1854-1936).
 Between 1898 and 1914 Shchukin amassed one the greatest collections of French modern art, with numerous works by Monet, Cézanne, Van Gogh, Gauguin, Matisse, Picasso, Degas and Renoir.
 The paintings decorated the walls of his Moscow mansion, the Trubetskoy Palace (pictured above is the Picasso room), which Shchukin opened to the Russian public with the intention of nurturing Russian artistic and intellectual life.
 In 1917, following the Russian revolution, Shchukin fled to Paris, leaving his prized collection behind.
 He died in exile in 1936.